-Kobe, Kitano is an area inhabited by many foreigners since after the Meiji Period.
-On August 1, 2018, the Peanuts Hotel opened in this very city.
-It is the first hotel in Japan designed based on the internationally loved Snoopy!
+The Peanuts Hotel Kobe opened in 2018 as the first hotel in Japan designed based on the internationally loved Snoopy!
 Each floor and guest room has a different theme featuring the adorable Peanuts characters.
-Join as we experience the charm of the Peanuts Hotel firsthand!

 Every room has a different and unique design!